This article was originally published on the Atlassian Community.

 Potential Challenges

-You can define and map them as you want.
+Customizing the relationship types fully means you can define and map them as needed.
 For instance, the “blocks” relationship type is mapped to “predecessor” in Azure DevOps.
 Or the “relates to” relationship type is mapped as “related” in Azure DevOps.
-These are just examples, the actual mappings will depend on your synchronization requirements.
+The actual mappings depend on your synchronization requirements.

 We chose Exalate to implement this advanced integration use case for the following reasons: